AM2R-Community-Developers/DistributionCenter/docs/faq.md

 #### I am on Linux and my controllers don't work!
 1. Check first if enabling `Compatibility Mode` in the Control options and restarting AM2R fixes the issue.
 2. GameMaker: Studio 1.4 recommends the following dependencies, try to see if installing them fixes it: `jstest-gtk` and `joystick`.
-3. If all fails, ask in the AM2R Discord/Matrix Server for more help.
+3. If all fails, ask in communication channels for more help.

 #### How do I get a controller connected to my Android device?
 Either connect the controller via Bluetooth (check the manual for your phone and controller) or plug it in via a cable (if your controller/phone supports it).
 Bluetooth is not recommended for the DS4, as it is known to lag on some Android installations.